 In short yes.
 That old wives tale that visiting a dentist while pregnant could be harmful to bub and mum-to-be is just that, a wives tale.
-Despite this, a study by the Australian Dental Association reveals that more than 50 percent of women believe that it’s unsafe to see a dentist while expecting.
-This number is particularly concerning, as morning sickness and sugar cravings associated with pregnancy can have a long-term impact on your oral health – everything from tooth decay right through to acid wear and gingivitis.
+Despite this, a study by the Australian Dental Association reveals that more than 50 percent of women believe that it’s unsafe to have dental work during pregnancy.
+And this number is particularly concerning.
+Why?
+Morning sickness and sugar cravings associated with pregnancy can have a long-term impact on your oral health – everything from tooth decay right through to acid wear and gingivitis.

 If you’re expecting, then a big congratulations from the team at Gosford Family Dentist.
-It’s a wonderful time, and we want to assure you that you’re perfectly fine to visit your local dental clinic.
+It’s a wonderful time, and we want to assure you that it’s perfectly safe to visit your local dental clinic.
 To put your mind at ease, we’ve answered some common questions when it comes to visiting the dentist whilst pregnant.

 Can I have anesthetic?